The Indian Association for Social Psychiatry

 Rules

-1. For any paper to be considered for either Award, it must be based on research work done in India on any aspect of social psychiatry.
+1. For any paper to be considered for the Award, it must be based on research work done in India on any aspect of social psychiatry.
 It must not have been submitted to, accepted for publication, or published in a scientific journal at the time of submission of the award paper to IASP, nor presented at a national and international conference earlier.
-The principal author and at least 50 percent of all authors must be members of the IASP at the time of the closing date of the award.
+The principal author, the author presenting the paper and atleast 50 percent of all authors must be members of the IASP at the time of the conference.
 Not more than two papers will be considered from any member, as the principal author, for the Award.
+A signed declaration from the principal author and all co-authors along with their IASP membership status including membership no. must be submitted.

-2. For consideration for the Award, 4 copies of the full paper must be submitted to the Chairperson, Awards Committee by a date to be determined by the Executive Council.
-The papers should be prepared in accordance with the “Instructions to Contributors” website address of the Indian Journal of Social Psychiatry.
+2. For consideration for the Award, ONE soft copy of the full paper must be submitted to the Chairperson, Awards Committee by a date to be determined by the Executive Council.
+The paper should be prepared in accordance with the “Instruction to Contributors” of the Indian Journal of Social Psychiatry.
 It or a significantly similar paper must not have earlier received an Award of the IASP.

 4. None of the judges assessing for the Award shall be contestant for this Award.
 However, a judge is eligible to contest for any other Award.

 5. All the authors of the winning papers shall be considered to have won the Award and will be issued certificates.
 The Award money will be shared by the all the authors.
-The Award winning paper shall be published in the Indian Journal of Social Psychiatry.
-The principal author will send the paper to the Editor, Indian Journal of Social within 2 weeks of the last date of the annual conference for publication in the Journal.
+The Award-winning paper shall be published in the Indian Journal of Social Psychiatry.
+The speaker will send the paper to the Editor, Indian Journal of Social within 2 weeks of the last date of the annual conference for publication in the Journal.

 Prize